IAHispano/Applio-Docs/faq/rvc/rvc.md

 ==- Pretrained
 It is a model trained with several sets of long-duration audios that will serve as a basis for training the models in RVC.
 ==-
+==- Overtraining
+It’s when the TensorBoard graph starts to rise and never comes back down.
+An overtrained model will sound robotic, muffled, and won’t be able to articulate words well.
+For more information check the [Tensorboard section](/get-started\tensorboard.md).
+==-